kubepack/kubepack/docs/setup/README.md

 # Setup

-Setup contains instructions for installing the Kubepack to work with database objects.
+Setup contains instructions for installing the Kubepack to work with Kubernetes manifests.

 - [Install Kubepack](/docs/setup/install.md).
 Installation instructions for Kubepack.
 - Developer Guide